folio-org/okapi/doc/guide.md

 The internal module was introduced in Okapi version 1.9.0, and a fully detailed ModuleDescriptor in version 1.10.0.

+The internal module is always available, but only enabled by default for `supertenant`.
+Other tenants must enable the okapi module to use the Okapi API.
+Individual modules should require optionally or explicitly the `okapi` interface.

 ### Deployment

 Deployment is specified by schemas